 The oscillator of calibre 3131 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.

 Calibre 3131 has a blue Parachrom hairspring, manufactured by Rolex in a paramagnetic alloy.
-Insensitive to magnetic fields, the Parachrom hairspring offers great stability in the face of temperature variations and remains up to 10 times more precise than a traditional hairspring in case of shocks.
+Insensitive to magnetic fields, the Parachrom hairspring offers great stability in the face of temperature variations.
 It is equipped with a Rolex overcoil, ensuring its regularity in any position, and features a paramagnetic escape wheel made from nickel-phosphorus.